Chloe-O/Nandi-Store/README.md

 ## First Time Visitor Goals

 ### First Time Visitor Goals
-1. Upon first visiting the site, I want to understand what the site is for
+__1. Upon first visiting the site, I want to understand what the site is for__
-  - Users can quickly navigate to the store using the navigation bar and find the site sells houseplants
-2. Easily navigate through the site
+  - Users can quickly navigate to the store using the navigation bar and find the site sells houseplants __2.
+Easily navigate through the site__
- - The user can navigate through the site using the navigate bar, search bar or buttons throughout the site
-3. Quickly create a user account if I think I will use the site again for future purchases
+ - The user can navigate through the site using the navigate bar, search bar or buttons throughout the site __3.
+Quickly create a user account if I think I will use the site again for future purchases__
-  - Navigation bar features the option to log in or register
-4. Easily make purchases with or without being a registered user
+  - Navigation bar features the option to log in or register __4.
+Easily make purchases with or without being a registered user__
   - Users who do not wish to create an account can still navigate through the site and make purchases but do not have access to a profile page.
 If the a guest user tries to navigate to the profile page, they will be prompted to log in
-5. Clearly find products for sale and find more information about these before adding to my basket
+__5. Clearly find products for sale and find more information about these before adding to my basket__
- - On the products page, users can click on items for more information about a particular product
-6. Search for a particular product or only view products of a particular category
+ - On the products page, users can click on items for more information about a particular product __6.
+Search for a particular product or only view products of a particular category__
  - Users can user the search bar to search for a particular keyword(s)
- - On the products pages, a user can filter products by category using the dropdown
-7. Sort products by category, price and ratings
+ - On the products pages, a user can filter products by category using the dropdown __7.
+Sort products by category, price and ratings__
  - Users can sort products by category, price or rating using the dropdown on the products page

 ### Registered User Goals
-1. Easily log in and out of my account
+1. __Easily log in and out of my account__
-  Using the navigation bar, a user can easily log in or out of their account
-2. Reset my password if I forget it
+  Using the navigation bar, a user can easily log in or out of their account __2.
+Reset my password if I forget it__
   - If a user forgets their password, they can choose the 'forgot my password' link and they will be sent an email with a link to reset their password
-3. Save my preferred delivery information on my profile for quicker, more convenient checkout
+__3. Save my preferred delivery information on my profile for quicker, more convenient checkout__
   - On the profile page, a registered user can input their address and save this.
 When purchasing, this information will be pre-filled on the checkout page
-4. View details of my past orders
+__4. View details of my past orders__
   - When navigating to the profile page, any past orders will be displayed.
 A user can click on each order to get more information about it such as items order, order date/time & billing address
-5. Receive a verification email when creating my account for extra security -
+__5. Receive a verification email when creating my account for extra security__ -
-6. Receive confirmation that my order has been successful after checkout
-7. Be confident that the payment method used is secure
-8. Sort products by category, price and ratings
-9. Search for a particular product or only view products of a particular category
+__6. Receive confirmation that my order has been successful after checkout__ __7.
+Be confident that the payment method used is secure__ __8.
+Sort products by category, price and ratings__ __9.
+Search for a particular product or only view products of a particular category__

 ### Guest User Goals
-1. Easily checkout without need to create an account
-2. Make a purchase by inputting my delivery information at the checkout
-3. Receive confirmation that my order has been successful after checkout
-4. Be confident that the payment method used is secure
-5. Sort products by category, price and ratings
+__1. Easily checkout without need to create an account__ __2.
+Make a purchase by inputting my delivery information at the checkout__ __3.
+Receive confirmation that my order has been successful after checkout__ __4.
+Be confident that the payment method used is secure__ __5.
+Sort products by category, price and ratings__

 ### Admin/Owner Goals
-1. Feel confident a user can easily navigate the site to make purchases
-2. Easily add, edit or delete items to/from the store
-4. Allow users who do not wish to create an account to also make purchases through the site
-5. Make users aware and remind them that they can qualify for free shipping if they spend £25.00+ - this encourages users to spend more to take advantage of free shipping offer
+__1. Feel confident a user can easily navigate the site to make purchases__ __2.
+Easily add, edit or delete items to/from the store__ __4.
+Allow users who do not wish to create an account to also make purchases through the site__ __5.
+Make users aware and remind them that they can qualify for free shipping if they spend £25.00+ - this encourages users to spend more to take advantage of free shipping offer__

 ---